NIST vs. ISO –What You Need To Know

-Organizations are increasingly on the lookout for ways to strengthen their cybersecurity capabilities.
+Organizations are increasingly seeking ways to enhance their cybersecurity capabilities.
 Many have found solace in compliance frameworks that help guide and improve decision-making and implement relevant measures to protect their networks from security risks and cyber threats.

 The NIST Cybersecurity Framework (CSF) and ISO 27001 are the most popular and widely adopted cybersecurity frameworks.
 The National Institute of Standards and Technology (NIST) and the International Organization for Standardization (ISO) are the leading standards bodies in cybersecurity.

-IT teams that want to strengthen their security programs must understand their differences.
-The good news is that IT and security teams can use both frameworks in tandem for better data protection, risk assessments, and security initiatives.
-Both were developed to improve cyber risk management processes and help organizations strengthen their defenses to better manage their cyber risk posture.
+IT teams that want to strengthen their security programs must understand the differences between them.
+The good news is that IT and security teams can utilize both frameworks in tandem for enhanced data protection, more effective risk assessments, and improved security initiatives.
+Both were developed to enhance cyber risk management processes and help organizations strengthen their defenses to better manage their cyber risk posture.

 Let's explore them in further detail.